Guano: Process

-Mining seabird guano from Peruvian islands has remained largely the same since the industry began, relying on manual labor.
+Mining seabird guano from Peruvian islands has remained largely the same since the industry began, relying on manual labour.
 First, picks, brooms, and shovels are used to loosen the guano.
 The use of excavation machinery is not only impractical due to the terrain but also prohibited because it would frighten the seabirds.
 The guano is then placed in sacks and carried to sieves, where impurities are removed.

 Similarly, harvesting bat guano in caves was and is manual.
 In Puerto Rico, cave entrances were enlarged to facilitate access and extraction.
 Guano was freed from the rocky substrate by explosives.
 Then, it was shoveled into carts and removed from the cave.
 From there, the guano was taken to kilns to dry.
 The dried guano would then be loaded into sacks, ready for transport via ship.
 Today, bat guano is usually harvested in the developing world, using "strong backs and shovels".

 Ecological impacts and mitigation

 Bird guano

 Peru's guano islands experienced severe ecological effects as a result of unsustainable mining.
 In the late 1800s, approximately 53 million seabirds lived on the twenty-two islands.
 As of 2011, only 4.2 million seabirds lived there.
-After realizing the depletion of guano in the Guano Age, the Peruvian government recognized that it needed to conserve the seabirds.
+After realising the depletion of guano in the Guano Age, the Peruvian government recognised that it needed to conserve the seabirds.
 In 1906, American zoologist Robert Ervin Coker was hired by the Peruvian government to create management plans for its marine species, including the seabirds.
 Specifically, he made five recommendations: